rowlandcoping/lost-king-part1/TESTING.md

 As a work-around I have taken chunks of code from the functions themselves and tested them line by line to identify any potential issues.
 I understand this is not best practice at all but I consider that it is effectively doing exactly the same thing in a much less sophisticated way.

+I resolved this by refactoring the code into several smaller functions which I could re-use no matter what option is clicked in battle.
+It not only meant I could test it properly, it also means if I need to change the game mechanic in the future I do not need to amend multiple functions

 ## manual testing

 JS mostly checked with automated unit testing, manually test html and CSS elements, responsiveness and obvious errors.